ThomBreugelmans/Maze_Game/README.md

 ## How to play
 To play this maze you simply need to start the webpage or navigate to https://thombreugelmans.github.io/Maze_Game/ and when the maze is loaded there will appear a red square in the top left corner, this is you.
 To move your player use the WASD keys.
 To win the game you need to move to the exit located somewhere on the top, right or bottom of the maze.
 If you won you will get a little surprise ;).
 To replay the game just reload the page.

+## Rules
+To be able to leave this maze the player must first collect all coins that get spawned randomly, after the last coin has been collected the exit will become visible.